usnistgov/sesame/doc/physics/intro.rst

 Additional charged defects can be added to the system to simulate, for example, grain boundaries or sample surfaces in a semiconductor.
-These extended planar defects occupy a reduced dimensionality space: a point in a 1D model, a line in a 2D model, a plane in a 3D model).
+These extended planar defects occupy a reduced dimensionality space: a point in a 1D model, a line in a 2D model).
 The extended defect energy level spectrum can be discrete or continuous.
 For a discrete spectrum, we label a defect with the subscript :math:`d`.
 The occupancy of the defect level :math:`f_d` is given by [1]_